drscream/ejabberd-mod_rest/README.txt

  ]
 }.

-Since this module does not require HTTP authentication to send messages, you need to restrict the port using a firewall or allowed_ips option.
+This module gives many power to perform tasks in ejabberd, such power in bad hands can harm your server, so you should
-Otherwise the feature could be abused by attackers to send spam.
+restrict the IP address that can connect to the service using: a firewall, allowed_ips option, or the listener IP option.

 In ejabberd 2.0.x versions,
 it is important that the value indicated in Content-Length matches